tinojona/tinojona.github.io/_pages/projects.md

 <br>

 An list of projects that I worked on.
-Reach out if you want to collaborate!
+Reach out via Email if you want to collaborate!

 <h2>
-  Master Thesis: the risk of hospitalizations associated with foehn winds and heat in the mountainous region of Switzerland.
+  2025: Master Thesis: the risk of hospitalizations associated with foehn winds and heat in the mountainous region of Switzerland.
   <a href="https://github.com/tinojona/Paper_2025_foehn_winds_and_hospitalizations" target="_blank">[Code]</a>
 </h2>